ellysh/video-game-bots/ClickerBots/protection.md

     Sleep(1500)
 wend
 ```
-Idea of the script improvement is to perform the emulated actions irregularly.
-The action "b" will be emulated by the bot with 50% probability in our example.
+Idea of the script improvement is to perform the simulated actions irregularly.
+The action "b" will be simulated by the bot with 50% probability in our example.
 This should be enough to avoid the simple protection algorithm of a `ActionSequenceProtection.au3` script.
 You can launch the protection system script and the bot script for testing.

 ## Process Scanner